kindredgroup/talos/cohort_sdk_client/README.md

 The SDK allows users to create certification transaction initiator and certification transaction replicator in JavaScript either as a single app or as two separate applications.

 # The Initiator API
-The role of Initiator in Talos ecosystem is to send certification request to Talos Certifier and receive response.
+The role of the Initiator is to validate transactions locally, submit updates for certification and apply submitted updates out-of-order.

 ```TypeScript
 // Create and use initiator